 We can assure you that EPSO will add more information as and when it becomes available.

-EPSO is carefully following the different rules and guidelines established in countries both in Europe and worldwide, as many countries have introduced different forms of lockdown.
+For candidates who chose to sit their test in one of the test centres, we continue to carefully follow the different rules and guidelines established in countries both in Europe and worldwide, as many countries have introduced different forms of lockdown.
 Inevitably, this has an impact on the availability of testing centres where, depending on the country, some centres may be open, while others are closed.

-Please note that EPSO’s contractor complies with all safety and sanitary measures required in this difficult situation.
-All guidelines and instructions about safety procedures at Prometric test centres are available here.
 The list of test centres that are currently closed is regularly updated.
 If your test centre is not mentioned in the list of closed centres, this means that the tests will take place as foreseen.
+Please note that EPSO’s contractor complies with all safety and sanitary measures required in this difficult situation.
+All guidelines and instructions about safety procedures at test centres are available here.

 Please read the information carefully before booking an appointment and check the instructions again before travelling for the test.